mariadelamar/newyear/README.md

 # New Year Project
-Inspired by isitchristmas.com, this Python project checks if today is New Year.
+This Python project checks if today is New Year.
+Inspired by isitchristmas.com.